 I travel south in late Spring visiting some of my favourite prefectures and best viewpoints enjoying beautiful scenery in Japan.

-I was not initially planning to ride Nepal but a great airfare and affordable bike rental made it attractive enough for me to give it a go with not much of a plan.
+I was not initially planning to ride Nepal but a great airfare and affordable bike rental made it attractive to try a simple ride and this turned out to be a surprise in many ways.

 Luzon.
 Third time to attempt this loop ride of the highest roads in the Philippines and still some issues prevented me fully completing it but had a great time all the same.